widderslainte/guisarmes/02_character_creation/research_attributes.md

 * Constitution combines physical hardiness and the sheer will to endure.

 Not sure the distinction is that important, but it frees you up to associate a skills or powers to more than just one ability score, grants justification to adjust Saving Throw, etc.

+* Fudge - maybe no attributes - no strength, just skills